DylanLawless/switzerlandomics.github.io/standard_qem.md

 ### 2.2 Out of scope

-The Qualifying Evidence Matrix standard does not define:
+The QEM standard does not define:

 * data generation, other processing, or annotation formats
 * domain-specific interpretation rules